Reverend Gary Davis: Biography

-Davis was born in Laurens, South Carolina in the Piedmont region.
+Davis was born in Laurens, South Carolina in the Piedmont region, on a farm that was, by his recollection, "way down in the sticks; so far you couldn't hear a train whistle blow unless it was on a cloudy day."

 Of the eight children his mother bore, he was one of two who survived to adulthood.
 He became blind as an infant.
+He'd recall his grandmother telling him he got "sore eyes" when he was three-weeks old, and the doctors put something in his eyes that "cause[d] ulcers to grow" over the eyes and he ended up blind.

 He recalled being poorly treated by his mother and that his father placed him in the care of his paternal grandmother.
 Davis reported that when he was 10 years old, his father was killed in Birmingham, Alabama.
-He later said he had been told that his father was shot by the Birmingham sheriff.
+He later said he'd been told his father was shot by the Birmingham sheriff.
+His mother re-married and gave birth to a boy.

 He sang for the first time at Gray Court's Baptist church in South Carolina.
-He took to the guitar and assumed a unique multivoice style produced solely with his thumb and index finger, playing gospel, ragtime, and blues tunes along with traditional and original tunes in four-part harmony.
+He took to the guitar and assumed a unique multi-voice style produced solely with his thumb and index finger, playing gospel, ragtime, and blues tunes along with traditional and original tunes in four-part harmony.

 In the mid-1920s, Davis moved to Durham, North Carolina, a major center of black culture at the time.
 There he taught Blind Boy Fuller and collaborated with a number of other artists in the Piedmont blues scene, including Bull City Red.
 In 1935, J. B. Long, a store manager with a reputation for supporting local artists, introduced Davis, Fuller, and Red to the American Record Company.
 The recording sessions (available on his Complete Early Recordings) marked the beginning of Davis's career.
-He became a Christian, and ordained as a Baptist minister in Washington, North Carolina, in 1933.
+He became a Christian, and was ordained as a Baptist minister in Washington, North Carolina, in 1933.
 Following his conversion and after his ordination, Davis began to prefer inspirational gospel music.